froboy/yusaopeny_docs/content/en/docs/howto/small-y/_index.md

 ---
 title: "How to set up a site with the Small Y template"
 linkTitle: "set up a Small Y site"
-description: The Small Y template is a set of modules and themes tailored to tne needs of Small YMCAs.
+description: The Small Y template is a set of modules and themes tailored to the needs of Small YMCAs.
 ---

 ## What is the Small Y template?